handsontable/handsontable/docs/content/guides/integrate-with-vue/vue-hot-column.md

 # Using the `HotColumn` component in Vue 2

+Configure the Vue 2 data grid's columns, using the props of the `HotColumn` component.
+Define a custom cell editor or a custom cell renderer.

 [[toc]]

-## Overview

-You can configure the column-related settings using the `HotColumn` component's attributes.
-You can also create custom renderers and editors using Vue components.

 ## Declaring column settings